Skip to main content

 The parameter passed in the URL can be used in the page.
 For example, if the URL is /customers/acme, the parameter value is acme, and you access it in markdown as follows:

-Parameters can be used to filter query results (e.g. a for specific customer), to present only relevant information to the page.
+Parameters can be used in queries to filter query results (e.g. a for specific customer)

 Adding this to a <Value/> component: